 Y-axis

 Default y-axis bounds are based on the range of data values represented on the y-axis.
-You can customize these values by typing a Minimum bounds or Maximum bounds value.
+You can customize these values by providing a Minimum bounds or Maximum bounds value.
 Set a y-axis bound to keep the scale of the chart consistent for comparison.
 Click the Reset button to revert the axis bound to the default value.

 You can format the way the y-axis displays numeric values by specifying the number of decimal places and whether to include a thousands separator.